 Is your garage a dumping ground that you’ve never actually used for your car?
 Converting a garage will give you a generous new living space, which could be knocked through into an adjoining kitchen or living room.

 Expect to pay from £850 to £1,150 per square metre for a basic conversion.
-Here’s everything you need to know about garage conversions.

 3. Find space for a utility room

 New stud walls cost between £400 and £600 to install and can section off an unused area of your kitchen to create a utility.
-Although it’s usually best to have direct access to the outside from for muddy boots and coats, you don’t technically need any doors or windows in a utility, although you will need to factor in ventilation.
+Although it’s usually best to have direct access to the outside from for muddy boots and coats, you don’t technically need any doors or windows in a utility room, although you will need to factor in ventilation.

 If the under-stairs cupboard is used as a dumping ground, measure it up and consider stacking your washing machine and dryer.
 Installing a worktop in a storage cupboard can create a handy work station.
 If there is potential to add plug sockets, you could free up kitchen worktop space by moving appliances.